Getting your Member of Congress to Participate

 - App Inventor — Beginner Video Tutorials (MIT)

 - CodeAcademy.com – self-taught courses in HTML/CSS, Python, Ruby, and PHP

 - MentorMint – MentorMint connects students with volunteer mentors who can provide guidance around programming difficulties.

-In this section you can find events that are being held in the districts around the country.
+In this section, we’ll post events that are being held during the CAC in the districts around the country.